IBM/banking-risk-mitigation-nlu-studio/README.md

 ## WORK IN PROGRESS
 # Banking Risk Mitigation using NLU Studio

-Knowing your Client is an essential best practice because it acts as a basis to decide whether or not to invest in a particular client.
+In today’s dynamic market environment.
+A 360-degree view of a client is a key factor for risk mitigation for investment prepositions.
+This code pattern enables retail banking relationship managers to foresee potential risks and proactively recommend remedial actions to their clients.
+Knowing your client is an essential best practice because it acts as a basis to decide whether or not to invest in a particular client.
 For a customer relationship manager to be successful in taking the right decision, they must operate on pertinent, accurate, and timely information.

-But how can we gather information to make the right decisions?

-We can ask questions about the company’s products and services, customers, suppliers, facilities, management, ownership, and history.
-This is when you can develop your initial observations about management’s behavior and start to evaluate their qualifications and abilities to carry out the company’s business strategy.
-On subsequent calls, investigate competition, market share, and the probable impact of economic conditions on the business.
-And identify the company’s business strategy and what the company must do to succeed.

 What if we can build a tool that can help you gather all the required information about your clients.
-To help you take an informed decision to whether or not to invest in a client?
+To help you make an informed decision on whether or not to invest in a client?

-This pattern provides real-time information regarding a client, known as a client-network, all collated in a single place.
+This code pattern is a data science driven solution that uses machine learning to build a knowledge graph of the client associations network and related events from data available as open source and performs multidimensional correlation on these to gain insights.
+Suppose, there is an investor who wants advice on which customer to invest in or even to understand an existing client’s situation.
+This pattern would help the customer relationship manager to take an informed decision based on the client's current scenario.

+This application provides real-time information trending information pertaining to an organization, which we call a client-network.
 This information is in compliance with the most important events impacting any organization.
-The following are the event triggers in the built application:
+The events demonstrated are-
 * Management Change
 * Management Default
 * Credit Rating
 * Strike
 * Share Price Deviation

+Hence, this app enables all such information to be collated in a single place.
+Finally, helping a relationship manager to understand the current client-network.

 This code pattern takes real-time information from popular news sites, extracts the clients affected by it with the help of [Watson Natural Language Understanding](https://console.bluemix.net/catalog/services/natural-language-understanding).
 This is achieved with the help of the following code pattern:
 * [Augmented Classification of text with Watson Natural Language Understanding and IBM Data Science experience](https://developer.ibm.com/code/patterns/extend-watson-text-classification)